Open Forms TS types

 }

-} from '@open-formulieren/types';
+import type {AnyComponentSchema} from '@open-formulieren/types';

-npm version --no-git-tag-version minor
+npm version minor # or patch or major

 git commit -am ":bookmark: Bump to version <newVersion>"